decentdao/fractal-docs/README.md

 Fractal offers value to everyone from DAO members to Web3 developers:

-* DAO Organizers - Create your own on-chain DAOs, establish their structure and governance and track outcomes to keep them accountabile (note - soon switching will be even easier with an upcoming 'import your existing Safe Treasuries' feature).
+* DAO Organizers - Create your own on-chain DAOs, establish their structure and governance and track outcomes to keep them accountable (note - soon switching will be even easier with an upcoming 'import your existing Safe Treasuries' feature).
 * DAO Participants - Interact with the DAO based on subDAO permissions as well as track proposals, activities and asset movements.
 * DeFi protocols - Use DAOs to support sophisticated workflows and scale up your DeFi protocol.